elemental/elemental-web/source/documentation/0.82/core/dist_matrix.rst

       Add :math:`\alpha` to the real (imaginary) part of the `(iLoc,jLoc)` entry of our local matrix.

-   .. cpp:function:: void MakeRealLocal( Int iLoc, Int jLoc )
+   .. cpp:function:: void MakeRealLocal( int iLoc, int jLoc )

       Forces the imaginary component (if it exists) of entry `(iLoc,jLoc)` of the local matrix to zero.

-   .. cpp:function:: void ConjugateLocal( Int iLoc, Int jLoc )
+   .. cpp:function:: void ConjugateLocal( int iLoc, int jLoc )

       Conjugates the imaginary component (if it exists) of entry `(iLoc,jLoc)` in the local matrix.